What Is It?

 You should reach out to your legal and financial advisors as soon as possible to determine if your organization is an “affected owner” under the UHT.
 If it is, you must file a separate return for each residential property that the organization owns in Canada, even if it is eligible for an UHT exemption.
 An affected owner’s failure to file, even if they are ultimately exempt from the UHT, can still result in hefty fines – a minimum $10,000 penalty for corporations.
 If the organization has to file a return for a residential property for the 2022 calendar year, the return is due by April 30, 2023.
 Since April 30, 2023, falls on a Sunday, the return is on time if the CRA receives it on May 1, 2023.
 In other words, time is of the essence.

-Noteworthy is provided for general information purposes and does not constitute legal or professional advice.
+The content provided in this blog is for general information purposes and does not constitute legal or professional advice.
 Every organization’s circumstances are unique.
 Before acting on the basis of information contained in this blog, readers should consult with a qualified lawyer for advice specific to their situation.